 Here’s an example of how CLPM’s Quantity Surveying Team saved our client more money than their fees:

 Mr and Mrs F had planning permission to add a double storey extension to their home, and were also building a separate triple garage with a home study over.
 Their architect had originally designed the extension and garage to be built in brick to match the house.
 However, the clients had subsequently decided to render the house to create a cleaner, more modern look.
 When our clients started to talk to local builders they realised that their designs did not match their budget so they approached us to help them look for ways to save costs.
-Our QS team suggested a number of changes including altering the specification to build both the garage and extension with concrete blocks – this change alone would cut the build time by several weeks and make significant cost savings for both materials and labour.
+They appointed our Quantity Surveying team to look at their plans and they suggested a number of changes including altering the specification to build both the garage and extension with concrete blocks – this change alone would cut the build time by several weeks and make significant cost savings for both materials and labour.

 Estimating Build Costs Early Can Make all The Difference